 During his collegiate career, Allen was a two-time All-American at Rhode Island College, earning honors in 1989 at 126 pounds and in 1991 at 134 pounds.
 He owns a collegiate career record of 141-33 with 45 wins by fall.
 After college, Allen continued to wrestle and owns a lifetime record of 376-49.

 A 1996 Rhode Island College graduate with a bachelor’s degree in physical education, he is currently a physical education teacher in the Providence Public School System.
-Allen resides in Burrillville, Rhode Island with his wife Melissa and two daughters: Haley and Riley.
+Allen resides in Burrillville, Rhode Island with his wife Melissa and daughters Haley and Riley.

 Â